Off the Hook

 “Which is about sixty minutes longer than I ever managed to make you happy.”

+Marie's eyes widened slightly at such an unaccustomed pleasure.
 “That’s my point, Scott.
-I don’t think anybody values anything that’s been thrown at them,” said Marie.
+I don’t think anybody values anything that’s been thrown at them,” she said.
 “Not the throwee and not the thrower.
 Why would we bother?
 We’d already snatched the prize.
-We didn’t have to explore the other person, adapt ourselves to them.
-It was pretty selfish.”
+We didn’t have to explore the other person, adapt ourselves to them in any way.
+It was all pretty selfish.”

 “Yeh, I think I’ll agree with you there,” Scott said.